kiboschool/tk-web-foundations/course/src/web-foundations-july-2022/publishing-and-sharing/publishing-your-site.md

 ## Create a Github Account

-(if you already have a Github account, just Sign in)

-Visit [https://github.com/](https://github.com/) and click *Sign Up*.
+If you already have a Github account, just sign in.
+Otherwise, visit [https://github.com/](https://github.com/) and click *Sign Up*.
 From there, fill in your information and confirm your email address.

 ## Connect your Replit project to Github